Mighel881/GuideToTweakDevelopment13-14/README.md

 ## Section 7 defining:

 - So now we have our code.
 Simple enough?
 I hope so.
 Now comes the defining.
 Personally, I don’t like this as you have to define a lot with certain methods, especially when hiding objects.
 If we compile without the following code, it will fail.
-So, type both of these a couple lines underneath the code you just typed:
+So, type both of these a couple lines in your Tweak.h: